PrincetonUniversity/SPECFEMPP/docs/developer_documentation/tutorials/tutorial1/Chapter4/index.rst

     KOKKOS_FUNCTION void load_on_device(const IndexType &index, const ContainerType &container, PointAccessType &point);

-Data access functions allow us to group data items that are generally accessed together within a single data structure, improving cache locality and reducing memory access times.
+Data access functions allow us to group data items that are generally accessed together into container specific data-types, improving cache locality and reducing memory access times.

-The following example shows how to define a data access function for loading spatial derivatives from the data container for a given index. ``point_partial_derivatives`` is a struct that holds the spatial derivatives at a given point.
+The following example shows how to define a data access function for loading spatial derivatives from the data container for a given quadrature point. ``point_partial_derivatives`` is a struct that holds the spatial derivatives at a given point.
 Since we generally require all the spatial derivatives at a given point, loading them into a single struct improves cache locality.

 .. code:: cpp